 The flavonoids present in cranberries confer antioxidant property to the fruit and has been found to lower the risk of heart diseases.
 These phytonutrients can delay and suppress the oxidation of low-density lipoprotein (LDL) and also stimulate the blood platelets thereby promoting heart health.
 It is also found to decrease the stiffness of blood vessels in people with heart disease and lower the risk of inflammation of the blood vessels.

 Studies have reported that drinking two cups of cranberry juice per day can significantly reduce lipid oxidation and increase plasma antioxidant capacity in women with metabolic syndrome such as obesity, and diabetes.
-Cranberry supplements were found to reduce LDL cholesterol level, total cholesterol level, and total cholesterol: HDL cholesterol ratio in people with type 2 diabetes.
+Cranberry supplements were found to reduce LDL cholesterol levels, total cholesterol levels, and total cholesterol: HDL cholesterol ratio in people with type 2 diabetes.
 So people who are at a high risk of heart disease should include cranberry juice in their diet as it can help keep their heart healthy and prevent heart disease.

 3. Prevent Oral Decay

 A lot has been said about the role of cranberries in urinary tract infection and other systemic diseases, but little is known about its beneficial effect on oral health.
-Cranberry is a rich source of phytonutrients which can prevent the harmful bacteria from clinging to the tooth, thereby preventing dental cavities.
+Cranberry is a rich source of phytonutrients that can prevent harmful bacteria from clinging to the tooth, thereby preventing dental cavities.
 Moreover, it also inhibits the production of organic acids and the formation of biofilms by cariogenic bacteria (bacteria causing tooth decay).
 The polyphenols may reduce the inflammatory response and the production and activity of proteolytic enzymes which can increase the risk of periodontitis (inflammation of the gums and surrounding tissues).

 Hence, including cranberry juice can not only help to prevent oral decay and dental caries but also lowers the risk of oral diseases.
 Regular consumption of cranberries can disrupt the pathogenic mechanism of dental caries and promote dental health.